strimzi/strimzi-kafka-operator/HACKING.md

 The `docker_build` target will always build the images under the `enmasseproject` organization.
 This is necessary in order to be able to reuse the base image you might have just built without modifying all Dockerfiles.

-To configure the `docker_build` target you can set environment variables:
-* `DOCKER_ORG` should contain the Docker organization for tagging/pushing
-  the images (default is your username)
-* `DOCKER_TAG` configured Docker tag (default is `latest`)
+The `DOCKER_TAG` environment variable configures the Docker tag to use (default is `latest`).

 ### Tagging and pushing Docker images

 Target `docker_tag` can be used to tag the Docker images built by the `docker_build` target.
 This target is automatically called by the `docker_push` target and doesn't have to be called separately.
-The `docker_push` target will login to the configured container repository and push the images.

 To configure the `docker_tag` and `docker_push` targets you can set following environment variables: